str(mda::mda)

 )

 We register the probability module.
-There is a template function that makes this slightly easier to format the objects:
+There is a template function that makes it slightly easier to format the objects:

 post = function(x, object) {